MiscNapier/Chronik-Timer/readme.md

 Bugs:
 - [x] Time not updating when updated after playing / during pause
+- [x] After previous updates timekeeping isn't accurate
+	- Affecting other timers I can find online using the same method.
+I expect this is something to do with the browser being 'efficient' and disabling the tab at some point.
+	- Log time timer is started, reference against current time, update that way instead.
+	- Fixed, however countdown system is no longer working, disabled for now
 - [ ] Button hints are inaccurate